-The Series' investment objectives are non-fundamental, which means they may be changed without shareholder approval.
+The Series' investment objective is non-fundamental, which means it may be changed without shareholder approval. .

-Temporary Defensive Strategy: When the subadviser believes there are extraordinary risks associated with investment in real estate related securities, the Series may take temporary defensive positions that are inconsistent with its principal investment strategies by investing up to 100% of its assets in short-term investments such as money market instruments, repurchase agreements, certificates of deposit and bankers' acceptances.
-When this allocation happens, the Series may not achieve its investment objectives.
+Temporary Defensive Strategy: During periods of adverse market conditions, the Series may take temporary defensive positions that are inconsistent with its principal investment strategies by holding all or part of its assets in cash or short-term money market instruments including obligations of the U.S. Government, high-quality commercial paper, certificates of deposit, bankers acceptances, bank interest-bearing demand accounts, and repurchase agreements secured by U.S. Government securities.
+When this allocation happens, the Series may not achieve its objective.